Inflight smoking

-Inflight smoking refers to smoking tobacco on an aircraft while in flight.
+Inflight smoking is the act of smoking tobacco on an aircraft while in flight.
 While once prevalent, it is now prohibited by almost all airlines and by many governments around the world.
 The bans on inflight smoking have been imposed in a piecemeal manner around the world beginning in the 1980s.
-The use of electronic cigarettes is also prohibited on many flights.
+The use of electronic cigarettes and smokeless tobacco is also prohibited.